turingschool/backend-curriculum-site/module2/lessons/models_migrations_databases.md

 1. First, we'll create a migration and a model:

-`rails generate migration CreateArtists name:string`

-or

-`rails g migration CreateArtists name`
+`rails g migration CreateArtists name:string`

 The migration generator creates a migration and if we follow the working convention for rails the migration will be pre-populated.